 - —skin lesions and

-- Pressure sores (bed sores) and ulcers—these may be found in patients who have been immobilized for long periods of time such as long-term care facility patients.
+- Pressure sores (bed sores) and ulcers—these may be found in patients who have been immobilised for long periods of time such as long-term care facility patients.
 These types of wounds may contain many different types of bacteria and them does not provide useful information as to how the patient should be treated.

 - Cellulitis—an infection often involving the subcutaneous and connective tissue of skin causing redness, heat, and swelling

-- Necrotizing fasciitis—a serious but uncommon infection that can spread rapidly and destroy skin, fat, muscle tissue and fascia, the layer of tissue covering muscle groups.
+- Necrotising fasciitis—a serious but uncommon infection that can spread rapidly and destroy skin, fat, muscle tissue and fascia, the layer of tissue covering muscle groups.
 This type of infection often involves Group A streptococci.

 Other common skin infections such as ringworm and athlete’s foot are not caused by bacteria but by fungi.
 Fungi can be found on thorns, splinters, and dead vegetation and can lead to deep wound infections that require special cultures for detection and identification.
 Yeast infections cause by Candida species may occur in the mouth (thrush) or on other moist areas of the skin.